hashicorp/terraform-provider-azurerm/website/docs/r/cdn_endpoint.html.markdown

 # azurerm_cdn_endpoint

-A CDN Endpoint is the entity within a CDN Profile containing configuration information regarding caching behaviors and origins.
+A CDN Endpoint is the entity within a CDN Profile containing configuration information regarding caching behaviours and origins.
 The CDN Endpoint is exposed using the URL format <endpointname>.azureedge.net.

 ## Example Usage